aileftech/wikipedia-autovideo/README.md

 This is higher quality but more expensive; the other option is to use `standard` instead of neural, especially for debug, as it is cheaper.

 ## Dependencies
-This tool uses ffmpeg, so you need it installed with a version that's compatible with the ffmpeg filters that we are using.
+This tool uses `ffmpeg`, so you need it installed with a version that's compatible with the ffmpeg filters that we are using.
 Can't tell an exact number but any version released after 2020 should be ok.

+Also, to perform image conversions (e.g. SVG to JPG) the tool uses the `convert` command from `imagemagick`.

 ## Output
 The program outputs is stored in the `output/final` directory.
 As the program runs, you will see files like `video.final.0.mp4`, `video.final.1.mp4` in the output directory: